swandrax/Python_projects/README.md

 # Python_projects
-This is python projects for task &amp; project exercise in bina sarana informatics university
+This is python projects using python in course Algorithm for task &amp; project exercise in bina sarana informatics university